Long John Baldry: Move to Canada, later career

 After time in New York City and Los Angeles in 1978, Baldry lived in Dundas, Ontario from 1980 to 1984 before settling in Vancouver, British Columbia, where he became a Canadian citizen.
-He toured the west coast, as well as the US Northwest.
-Baldry also toured the Canadian east.
+He toured the west and east coasts as well as the United States northwest.

-In 1976, he teamed with Seattle singer Kathi McDonald who became part of the Long John Baldry Band, touring Canada and the US.
-In 1979 the pair recorded a version of The Righteous Brothers' "You've Lost That Lovin' Feelin", following which McDonald became part of his touring group for two decades.
-The song entered the US Billboard charts and was a No. 2 hit in Australia in 1980.
+In 1976, he teamed with Seattle singer Kathi McDonald, who became part of the Long John Baldry Band, touring Canada and the United States.
+In 1979 the pair recorded a version of the Righteous Brothers' "You've Lost That Lovin' Feelin'", following which McDonald became part of his touring group for two decades.
+The song entered the United States Billboard charts and was a No. 2 hit in Australia in 1980. "(Walk Me Out In the) Morning Dew", a song from his 1980 Boys in the Band album, became a hit in the Netherlands in 1981.

 He last recorded with the Stony Plain label.
-His 1997 album Right To Sing The Blues won a Juno Award in the Blues Album of the Year category in the Juno Awards of 1997.
+His 1997 album Right To Sing The Blues won a Juno Award in the Blues Album of the Year category at the Juno Awards of 1997.

-In 2003 Baldry headlined the British Legends of Rhythm and Blues UK tour, alongside Zoot Money, Ray Dorset and Paul Williams.
-Baldry's final United States performance was held at Barristers Hall in Columbus, Ohio, on 19 July 2004.
-Baldry's final UK Tour as 'The Long John Baldry Trio' concluded with a performance on Saturday 13 November 2004 at The King's Lynn Arts Centre, King's Lynn, Norfolk, England.
-The trio consisted of LJB, Butch Coulter on harmonica and Dave Kelly on slide guitar.
+In 2003, Baldry headlined the British Legends of Rhythm and Blues United Kingdom tour, alongside Zoot Money, Ray Dorset and Paul Williams.
+Baldry's final United States performance was held at Barrister Hall in Columbus, Ohio, on 19 July 2004.
+Baldry's final United Kingdom tour as the Long John Baldry Trio concluded with a performance on 13 November 2004 at The King's Lynn Arts Centre, King's Lynn, Norfolk, England.
+The trio consisted of Baldry, Butch Coulter on harmonica and Dave Kelly on slide guitar.

 Personal life

-Baldry was openly gay during the early 1960s, at least amongst his friends and industry peers.
-However, he did not make a formal public acknowledgement of this until the 1970s.
-This was possibly because until 1967 in Britain, male homosexual conduct was still a criminal offence punishable by imprisonment.
+According to Giorgio Gomelsky, Baldry's flamboyant mannerisms made his homosexuality an open secret within the music industry during the early 1960s; until 1967, male homosexual acts were unlawful in England and Wales, and so Baldry did not publicly disclose his orientation.
+Baldry had a brief relationship with Dave Davies of the Kinks.

-In 1968, Elton John tried to commit suicide after relationship problems with a woman, Linda Woodrow.
+In 1968, Elton John tried to take his own life after relationship problems with a woman, Linda Woodrow.
 His lyricist Bernie Taupin and Baldry found him, and Baldry talked him out of marrying her.
 The song "Someone Saved My Life Tonight" from Captain Fantastic and the Brown Dirt Cowboy was about the experience.
-The name "Sugar Bear" in the song is a reference to Baldry.
-Baldry had a brief relationship with lead guitarist of the Kinks, Dave Davies.

-In 1978, his then-upcoming album Baldry's Out announced his formal coming out, and he addressed sexuality problems with a cover of Canadian songwriter Barbra Amesbury's "A Thrill's a Thrill".
+In 1978, Baldry's then-upcoming album Baldry's Out announced his formal coming out, and he addressed sexuality problems with a cover of Canadian songwriter Barbra Amesbury's "A Thrill's a Thrill".